rtsritesh/First_App/README.md

 # First_App
-This is the first  code
+This is the first  App